I hear this question a lot: “Do I raise or return this error in Python?”

 raise ValueError("That word is not allowed here")

-Raise takes an instance of an exception, or a derivative of the Exception class.
-Here are all of Python’s built-in exceptions.
+takes an instance of an exception, or a derivative of the Exception class.
+Python provides a rich set of built-in exceptions.

 import os